simonfqy/bare_bone_blog/About Martin Ester and Academia/Think twice before becoming Cenk Sahinalp's student.md

 ## Problem 3: Difficult to get along with

 I heard this quote from some of his students.
-For a student, this shouldn't be a big issue: as long as your supervisor is a good person and competent researcher, some challenges in your relationship could be the price you're willing to take.
+For a student, this shouldn't be a big issue: if your supervisor is a good person and competent researcher, some challenges in your relationship could be the price you're willing to pay.
 After all, no one is perfect.

-But now we know his other problems, this problem becomes harder to ignore: they literally "add insult to injury".
+But now we know Cenk's other problems, this problem becomes harder to ignore: they literally "add insult to injury".
 I guess "difficult to get along with" means Cenk is:
 - probably rude
 - bad-tempered, easily offended
 - self-centered without regard for other people's feelings or interests